Team-19-DSP-Tasks/Equalizer/README.md

 * scipy

 #### In this project you can:
-* open and listen to audio files, visualize their spectrograms.
+* Open and listen to audio files, visualize their spectrograms.
-* edit the audio file using window functions and frequency sliders(like omitting a certain sound and enhancing another one in the audio) and listen to the output and visualize it's spectrogram.
+* Edit the audio file using window functions and frequency sliders(like omitting a certain sound and enhancing another one in the audio) and listen to the output and visualize it's spectrogram.

 ### Executing program